bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 # Resource Limits

-- limits can be set on both CPU and memory utilization
+- Limits can be set on both CPU and memory utilization
-- pods run with unbounded CPU and memory limits
+- Pods run with unbounded CPU and memory limits
-- Kubernetes will restart containers when limits are crossed
+- Kubernetes will restart containers when limits are exceeded

 ???